Gay Zipolite – Mexico's Most Famous Nude Beach

-For dinner, we recommend Chiwis, a great Spanish tapas option after sunset at Playa del Amor.
+For dinner, we recommend Chiwis, a great Spanish tapas option in the evenings.
 The papas bravas and chicken skewers are absolutely delicious here.

 Lastly, for Thai and Asian fusion, don’t miss Mao Mau, which means “drunk cat” in Thai.
 The proud owners have excellent sushi and of course mouthwatering Thai specialties.
 The service is incredibly friendly here as well!
 Their new location is gorgeous and a good option for groups.

 In terms of after dinner options, we like Mezcaleria Gota Gorda for mezcal negronis and/or popular mezcal tastings.
 The team here is incredibly knowledgeable and the lovely owner, Dani, provides excellent local recommendations.

 Where to find gay nightlife – Everywhere!
 Many of the best hotels, restaurants, and bars are gay owned, even if not exclusively marketed to the LGBTQ+ community.
 In our experience, we found family enjoying themselves and welcome everywhere in Zipolite.

 For sunset and after, Playa del Amor is a must as highlighted above, below and here.
 Along with Casa Nudista’s pool party, this is a great place to meet locals and fellow travelers alike.

 Also, don’t miss gay bar Chizme with sexy bartenders and one of the nicest owners around!
 In addition, you’ll find popular drag shows around the weekend at the beachside gay hotel and bar called La Maxima Nue (formerly Club Demetria).
 It’s best to check with the bartender for the weekly schedule.